 - Successful completion of an oral examination on the student's Honors Thesis

-- 54 credit hours (inlcudes 50 credit hours associated with the BE degree and four additional credit hours associated with writing the thesis)
+- 54+ credit hours (inlcudes 50 credit hours associated with the BS degree and additional credit hours associated with writing the thesis)

 - You must maintain a 3.5 overall GPA and 3.7 major GPA to successfully complete the QSS Honors Program